tsaiDavid/ncbi-entrez-api/readme.md

 # Introduction

-The NCBI Entrez Api is a powerful resource for scientists, researchers, and engineers.
+The NCBI Entrez API is a powerful resource for scientists, researchers, and engineers.
 The api allows consistent access patterns to over 40 databases.
-This module is a wrapper that allows calls to be made to the NCBI Entrez Api.
+This module is a wrapper that allows calls to be made to the NCBI Entrez API.

 ### Install